SeldonIO/seldon-core/docs/source/contents/inference/index.md

 # Inference

-This section will discuss how to make inference calls against your seldon models or pipelines.
+This section will discuss how to make inference calls against your Seldon models or pipelines.

 You can make synchronous inference requests via REST or gRPC or asynchronous requests via Kafka topics.